 The thumbs-up sign is believed to have originated from Chinese pilots.
 It was used to communicate with the ground crew before take-off.

-The tallest mountain in our solar system, Olympic Mons, is 3 times taller than Mount Everest.
+The tallest mountain in our solar system, Olympus Mons, is 3 times taller than Mount Everest.

 Batman and Predator exist in the same fictional universe.
 Since 1991, they have been featured together in three comic books.